Chevron buying Anadarko for $33B as crude prices rise

 Continue Reading Below

-The deal, announced Friday, arrives with U.S. crude prices up 40% this year.
+The deal, announced Friday, arrives with U.S. crude prices up 40 percent this year.

 The companies put the enterprise value of the deal at $50 billion.